iqtree/iqtree.github.io/doc/Tutorial.md

 ----------
 <div class="hline"></div>

 IQ-TREE takes as input a *multiple sequence alignment* and will reconstruct an evolutionary tree that is best explained by the input data.
+If you have raw (unaligned) sequences, you need to first run an alignment program like [MAFFT](http://mafft.cbrc.jp/alignment/software/) or [ClustalW](http://www.clustal.org) to align the sequences, before feeding them into IQ-TREE.

 The input alignment can be in various common formats.
 For example the [PHYLIP format](http://evolution.genetics.washington.edu/phylip/doc/sequence.html) which may look like:

     7 28
     Frog       AAATTTGGTCCTGTGATTCAGCAGTGAT